 Not to be confused with Fred Schepisi’s 1976 film of the same name, which revolved about quite different appetites.

 Bindley’s silent movie was made with a budget of £2,000, not a fortune even in 1926, when production commenced.
 This required a certain financial prudence: according to Australian Film 1900–1977, scenes were shot on beaches near Sydney (Bilgola) and interiors in the Mosman Town Hall.
-Natives were played by Sydney lifeguards in
+Natives were played by Sydney lifeguards in black-face!

 The villain, however, is a corrupt white man named Bull Morgan who exploits the natives and forces the heroine, Naneena, to marry him, after murdering her brother.
 Fun fact: Naneena is played by Elsa Jacoby, later a prominent Sydney socialite, philanthropist and opera singer.
 Meanwhile, the locals are not content to put up with colonialist discourses: